Bac Giang Bac Ninh, Vietnam Travel Guide

 Most foreign visitors need a visa for admission to Vietnam.
 Different options exist based on your nationality and planned travel duration.

 Be aware of costs and steps upon arrival.
 E-visa fee: approximately USD 25, paid online.
 Visa on Arrival stamping fee: USD 25 for single entry, USD 50 for multiple entry, paid using cash (VND or USD) at the airport.
 Immigration procedures: Present passport, visa (e-visa printout or approval letter), and completed entry/exit form.
 Patience during this process.
 Generally, Bac Giang Province does not demand special permits for most tourist activities.
-For specialized activities like academic research or extended stays in remote border areas, consult Vietnamese authorities well in advance.
+For niche activities like academic research or extended stays in remote border areas, consult Vietnamese authorities well in advance.

 MMR, Diphtheria-Tetanus-Pertussis, Varicella, Polio, Flu.